Is Puron R410a Being Phased Out?

 Your AC unit uses a chemical refrigerant to transfer humidity within your home outside.
 This makes your home cool and relaxing.
-The kind of refrigerant used in your Canada house’s air conditioner has switched a couple of times as time has gone by, keeping up with technological advances and environmental regards.
+The kind of refrigerant used in your Winnipeg house’s air conditioner has switched a couple of times as time has gone by, keeping up with technological advances and environmental regards.

 All modern home AC equipment in targetlocation run on R410a, also called as Puron.
 But this refrigerant will subsequently be discontinued.
 This is because of a continued concentration on lowering chemicals known to negatively affect the environment.

 To find out the “why” that drives cooling rules, it’s useful to put it into perspective.
 Two-thirds of the 128.5 million residences in the United States have air conditioners, according to the U.S. Department of Energy.